 We and our executive officers, directors and holders of substantially all of our common stock and securities convertible into or exchangeable for our common stock have agreed or will agree with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
-LLC and Citigroup Global Markets Inc. See the section of this prospectus titled "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.
+LLC and Citigroup Global Markets Inc. This agreement does not apply to any existing employee benefit plans.
+See the section of this prospectus titled "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.